Kevin Penny

 Kevin Penny is an English former professional rugby league footballer who played as a er in the 2000s and 2010s.

 He played for the Warrington Wolves and the Wakefield Trinity Wildcats in the Super League, on loan for Harlequins RL and for the Widnes Vikings and the Swinton Lions in rugby league's Championship.

 Early career

-Kevin Penny joined Warrington's academy in 2005 after being spotted playing rugby at school.
+Born in Warrington, Penny attended Padgate High School and Priestley College.
+He joined Warrington's academy in 2005 after being spotted playing rugby at school.